-Machine learning (ML) methods have been used in many fields of geosciences (Lary et al., 2016) to perform tasks such as classification of satellite imagery (Maxwell et al., 2018), soil mapping (McBratney et al., 2003), mineral prospecting (Caté et al., 2017), flood prediction (Mosavi et al., 2018).
-Thanks to their capability to deal with complex nonlinearities present in the data, ML usually outperforms more traditional methods in terms of predictive power.
-The application of ML in geosciences usually prioritise numerical or categorical data over qualitative descriptions, which are usually considered of subjective nature (McBratney and Odeh, 1997).
-However, it must be taken into account the resources that have been invested in collecting large amounts of descriptive information from pedological, geological and other fields of geosciences.
-Neglecting descriptive data due to its inconsistency seems wasteful, yet natural language processing (NLP) techniques, which involve the manipulation and analysis of language (Jain et al., 2018), have rarely been applied in geosciences.
+Machine learning (ML) methods have been used in many fields of geosciences (Lary et al., 2016) to perform tasks such as the classification of satellite imagery (Maxwell et al., 2018), soil mapping (McBratney et al., 2003), mineral prospecting (Caté et al., 2017), and flood prediction (Mosavi et al., 2018).
+Owing to their capability to deal with complex non-linearities present in the data, ML usually outperforms more traditional methods in terms of predictive power.
+The application of ML in geosciences commonly prioritises numerical or categorical data over qualitative descriptions, which are usually considered subjective in nature (McBratney and Odeh, 1997).
+However, the resources that have been invested in collecting large amounts of descriptive information from pedological, geological, and other fields of geosciences must be taken into account.
+Neglecting descriptive data due to their inconsistency seems wasteful; however, natural language processing (NLP) techniques, which involve the manipulation and analysis of language (Jain et al., 2018), have rarely been applied in geosciences.

 For soil sciences, NLP opens the possibility to use a broad range of new analyses.
 Some examples include general, discipline-wide methods such as automated content analysis (Nunez-Mir et al., 2016) or recommendation systems (Wang and Blei, 2011) which can take advantage of the current literature.
-More specific cases could take advantage of big archives of descriptive data, like the ones reported by Arrouays et al. (2017).
-The authors mention examples such as the Netherlands with more than 327,000 auger descriptions covering agricultural, forest and natural lands, or the north-central US with 47,364 pedon descriptions covering 8 states.
+More specific cases could take advantage of big archives of descriptive data, such as those reported by Arrouays et al. (2017).
+The authors mention examples such as the Netherlands with more than 327 000 auger descriptions covering agricultural, forest, and natural lands, or the northcentral US with 47 364 pedon descriptions covering eight states.

-Approaches to deal with descriptive data include the work of Fonseca et al. (2002) who proposed the use of ontologies to integrate geographic information of different kinds.
-At the University of Colorado, Chris Jenkins created a structured vocabulary for geomaterials (http://instaar.colorado.edu/~jenkinsc/dbseabed/resources/geomaterials/) using lexical extraction (Miller, 1995), names decomposition (Peckham, 2014) and distributional semantics (Baroni et al., 2012) in order to characterise word terms for use in NLP and other applications.
-A different approach, perhaps closer to the preferred quantitative methods, is the use of dense word embeddings (vectors) which encode information about a word and its linguistic relationships with other words, positioning it on a multi-dimensional space.
+Approaches to deal with descriptive data include the work of Fonseca et al. (2002), who proposed the use of ontologies to integrate different kinds of geographic information.
+At the University of Colorado, Chris Jenkins created a structured vocabulary for geomaterials (https://instaar.colorado. edu/~jenkinsc/dbseabed/resources/geomaterials/, last access: 12 July 2019) using lexical extraction (Miller, 1995), names decomposition (Peckham, 2014), and distributional semantics (Baroni et al., 2012) in order to characterise word terms for use in NLP and other applications.
+A different approach, perhaps closer to the preferred quantitative methods, is the use of dense word embeddings (vectors) which encode information about a word and its linguistic relationships with other words, positioning it on a multidimensional space.
 The latter is the focus of this study.

 There are many general-purpose word embeddings trained on large corpora from social media or knowledge organisation archives such as Wikipedia (Pennington et al., 2014; Bojanowski et al., 2016).
 These embeddings have been proven to be useful in many tasks such as machine translation (Mikolov et al., 2013a), video description (Venugopalan et al., 2016), document summarisation (Goldstein et al., 2000), and spell checking (Pande, 2017).
-However, for field-specific tasks, many researchers agree that word embeddings trained on specialised corpora can capture the semantics of terms better than those trained on general corpora (Jiang et al., 2015; Pakhomov et al., 2016; Roy et al., 2017; Nooralahzadeh et al., 2018; Wang et al., 2018).
+However, for fieldspecific tasks, many researchers agree that word embeddings trained on specialised corpora can more successfully capture the semantics of terms than those trained on general corpora (Jiang et al., 2015; Pakhomov et al., 2016; Roy et al., 2017; Nooralahzadeh et al., 2018; Wang et al., 2018).